Skip to Main Content

 Tweeters

-Can be indivduals, groups or organisations.
-Some examples are below... there are over 100 million active X (Twitter) accounts.
+Can be individuals, groups or organisations.
+Some examples are listed below.
+There are over 100 million active X (Twitter) accounts.

 Online research communities and discussion lists